Writing

 result = heating_target.set(65)

-Each number has a range of allowed values.
+Each number has an unique range of allowed values.
 PyPlumIO will raise ValueError if value isn’t within acceptable range.

-You can check allowed range by reading min_value and max_value properties of the parameter object.
-Both values are inclusive.
+You can check allowed range boundaries by reading min_value and max_value properties of the parameter object.
+Please note, that both values are inclusive.

 from pyplumio.helpers.parameter import Number